Toronet/DEX/README.md

-# Design of ToroNet DEX
+# Design of Espees DEX

 ## Project Overview
-The ToroNet DEX is a decentralized exchange built on the ToroNet blockchain, tailored specifically for Toronet stablecoins.
+The Espees DEX is a decentralized exchange built on the Espees blockchain, tailored specifically for Espees stablecoins.
 It enables users to add liquidity, swap tokens, and claim gains from providing liquidity.

 ## Key Features

-- **Token Ecosystem:** Exclusively supports Toronet stablecoins, facilitating seamless trading and liquidity provisioning within the ToroNet blockchain ecosystem.
+- **Token Ecosystem:** Exclusively supports Espees stablecoins, facilitating seamless trading and liquidity provisioning within the Espees blockchain ecosystem.

 - **Liquidity Management:** Users can add liquidity to existing token pairs.
 Pair creation, however, is restricted to administrators, ensuring controlled market expansion.